-The Texas Sesquicentennial of the American Civil War Initiative encompasses the preparation and implementation––through existing Texas Historical Commission (THC) staff and resources––of balanced, inclusive and compelling commemorative projects that showcase THC assets, which tell the story of the State of Texas’ involvement in the American Civil War.
+The Texas Sesquicentennial of the American Civil War Initiative (2011-2015) encompassed the implementation––through existing Texas Historical Commission (THC) staff and resources––of balanced, inclusive and compelling commemorative projects that showcased THC assets, which tell the story of the State of Texas’ involvement in the American Civil War.

 Palmito Ranch Battlefield NHL

 Since 2007, the THC has been hard at work researching and partnering with local, statewide, and national partners to increase the interpretation of the "Last Land Battle" of the Civil War.
-To learn more please view the Palmito Ranch Battlefield.
+To learn more please view the Palmito Ranch Battlefield webpage.

 In 2011 and 2012, the THC conducted five regional workshops to increase awareness of the agency's preservation efforts at Palmito Ranch Battlefield.
 Each workshop provided local hosts with an oppurtunity to present local Civl War historic preservation projects.
 Funding for the five regional workshops, held in Austin, Laredo, Tyler, Cross Plains and Galveston was made to the Friends of the Texas Historical Commission through two generous grants from the Society of the Order of the Southern Cross.